 According to many critics Incendies (Scorched) from Wajdi Mouawad was one of the most important theatre productions of 2017 in Hungary.
-For this reason, Radnóti Theater will perform this play with English surtitles on the 9th of January 2018.
+For this reason, Radnóti Theater will perform this play with English surtitles on the 9th of January 2018 and 8th of February 2018.
 The surtitles can be followed from the seats of the balcony.

 More information: email@example.com